source-data/soda-curation/README.md

 ### 1.0.2 (In progress)
 - Updated README.md
+- Addition of hallucination scores to the output of the pipeline
+- Ensure no panel duplication
 - Generating output captions keeping the `HTML` text from the `docx` file
 - No panels allowed for figures with single panels
-- Ensure no panel duplication
 - Addition of panel label position to the panel matching prompt searching to increase the performance
-- Benchmarking changes
-- Ground truth modified to accept the `HTML` text and to remove `manuscript_id` from the file pths in output

 ### 1.0.1 (2025-03-11)
 - Removal of manuscript ID from the source data file outputs